 - Pain when squatting or lifting the leg to urinate (a possible sign of Canine Osteoarthritis)

-- An infected bladder or urinary tract
+- Bladder or urinary tract infection

 - Bladder stones